DuncanBrewster/diplomacy-guide/README.md

 This project:

 - was built with React
-- is styled with SCSS
+- is styled with SASS
 - uses React Router
 - uses an SVG map